zero-24/wbb-antispam-extended/README.md

 # [WBB] Anti-Spam Extended

-This is an generic anti-spam plugin that blocks posts and threads with non-ascii chars
+This is an generic anti-spam plugin that disables or deletes posts and threads with non-ascii chars.

 ## Download and Install